Syllabus

 15-322 vs. 15-622

 For graduate students this course is offered as 15-622.
-Students taking the course under 15-622 are expected to execute an ambitious semester-long project in addition to all the other requirements of 15-322.
-Details of this project will be posted before the first exam.
+Students taking the course under 15-622 are expected to execute an ambitious term project in addition to all the other requirements of 15-322.
+A proposal for this project is due shortly after the first exam in the course.

 Grading